Jump to Recipe

 You can!
 I think the best way to reheat it is to heat in a pan for just a few minutes until warm.

-Ramen noodle stir fry in a bowl
+Ground beef ramen stir fry in a large bowl.

 Ground Beef Ramen Noodle Stir Fry (Gluten-Free)